sujalvk888/Docscope-AI/README.md

 # 📄 PDF Processing Workflow

-When a user uploads a PDF, DocScope AI automatically prepares it for AI-powered learning.
+When a user uploads a PDF, Infidocs AI automatically prepares it for AI-powered learning.

 Processing pipeline: